Quantum Mechanics in symmetry language: State space and symmetries

 \section{State space and symmetries}

-Symmetries are inherent to physical laws.
-Examples are Poincar\'e symmetry of spacetime, gauge symmetries of fundamental interactions, global family symmetry of elementary particles, etc. They are intrinsic and always preserved unless broken explicitly by specific interactions.
-Although in standard quantum mechanics the Hilbert space is an abstract object introduced by axioms, in practice it is always related to symmetries of the system.
-In axioms \ref{poststate}-\ref{postsymmbr} the emphasis is on symmetries and they provide a foundation for definition of physical systems.
-According to axiom (\ref{poststate}) a physical system - a subset of the universal set of the Universe - is abstracted by its symmetries and their representations which define the vector space of states.
+Symmetries are inherent to laws of physical.
+Examples are Poincar\'e symmetries of spacetime, gauge symmetries of fundamental interactions, global family symmetry of elementary particles, etc. They are intrinsic and preserved unless dynamically broken by specific interactions.
+Although in standard quantum mechanics the Hilbert space is an abstract object introduced by axioms, in practice it is always related to symmetries of the system and represent them.
+For this reason in axioms \ref{poststate}-\ref{postsymmbr} the emphasis is on symmetries.
+They provide a foundation for abstract definition of physical systems and their states.
+According to axiom (\ref{poststate}) a physical system - a subset of the universal set of the Universe - is abstracted by its symmetries and their representations, which define the vector space of states.
 Symmetries of physical systems are dominantly (if not always) Lie groups.
-Therefore, for the sake of simplicity through this work we restrict our arguments to them.
-This category also includes discrete crystal groups which are subgroup of Lie groups.
+Therefore, for the sake of simplicity through this review we restrict our arguments to them.
+This category also includes discrete crystal groups which are subgroup of continuous Lie groups.